ACTRIS-CCRES/cookiecutter-ccres/{{cookiecutter.project_slug}}/CONTRIBUTING.md

 Most of the pre-commit hooks required you to do nothing but save the changes.
 However some pre-commit (e.g. `pydocstyle`) are sometimes hard to respect and can slow down your workflow.
 Although we recommend to let all of them to have a cleaner repo, if one or more are really annoying for you you can remove or comment them in the `.pre-commit-config.yaml` file.

 Before each commit, each hook is going to run on the staged file (files added with `git add`), some of the hooks may modify the files.
 If this happened the commit is cancel.
 You need to readd the file modified by running `git add <modified-file>` and recommit.

+### Conventional commits

+Although it is not mandatory, we suggest you to use the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) conventions to write commit messages.